Friday, September 22, 2023

 vanished!"

-Another issue was that after living on an acre for 18 years, the tiny backyard left us wanting for more—more yard that is!
-We knew the lots were super small before moving in so we picked a lot on a green belt as it appeared it would give us maximum space.
+Another issue was that after living on an acre for 18 years, the tiny backyard left us wanting for a bigger one—not necessarily a giant yard, just bigger!
+We knew the lots were super small before moving in so we picked a lot on a green belt so it would look like we had maximum space.
 Ah yes, it was gonna be amazing!

 Big boo-boo!